space150/spaceBase/scss/README.md

 # CSS Architecture Overview

-## Philosophy

-Mobile first.
-Fallback for legacy IE.

-## Directories
+## File Structure

-The `scss/` directory contains two folders: Base and UI.
+The `scss/` directory contains three folders: Base, UI and Vendor.
+The files in `scss/base/` are usually not modified much, but the files in `scss/ui/` are meant to be completely tailored to your project.

-- **Base** [avoid editing] contains things like normalize/CSS reset, mixins, helpers, and the "building block" abstractions.
+- **Base** [avoid editing] contains the grid framework, mixins, helpers and the "building block" abstractions.
 Most of the layout and basic visual styles can be achieved with these classes.
-The grid, widths, lists, blocks, and basic spacing content objects are in here.
 - **UI** [customize this] contains all design-specific styles shared across the application.
 This folder is free to organize however the project demands.
-To start, it includes layout, fonts, typography, buttons, and generic print styles.
+To start, it includes fonts, typography, buttons, form elements and generic print styles.
+- **Vendor** [avoid editing] contains Normalize and CSS reset.
+You can add other vendor files in here.

 ## Legacy IE Support